opencivicdata/scrapers-ca/README.md

 ## Installation

 Follow the instructions in the [Python Quick Start Guide](https://github.com/opennorth/opennorth.ca/wiki/Python-Quick-Start%3A-OS-X) to install Homebrew, Git, MongoDB, Python and virtualenv.
-You must use Python 2.7 (for now).
-You may need to make virtualenv use your Python 2.7 executable by running, for example, `VIRTUALENV_PYTHON=/usr/bin/python`.
+You must use Python 2.7.
+You may need to force virtualenv to use your Python 2.7 executable by running, for example, `export VIRTUALENV_PYTHON=/usr/bin/python`.

 ```
 mkvirtualenv scrapers-ca